 A sellout crowd packed Hancock Stadium on the campus of Illinois State University.

 When asked about the corps' program this year, Harmon said, "This show is who we are.
 It's fun to perform every day, and it's never going to get old.
 I really think it's going to be a show that people are going to remember."
 The Cavaliers celebrate their 60th anniversary this season and will be gunning for their eighth title, undefeated so far this season.
 Six of the eight competing corps from last night will head to Madison, Wis. today for the DCI Madison Premier Event presented by Drums on Parade.
 There Spirit and the Glassmen will meet the Blue Stars and Crossmen in what is likely to be another close contest.
 The Cavaliers, Bluecoats, and Carolina Crown will meet the Cadets, Blue Knights, and Boston Crusaders, as a total of 19 corps fill out the lineup.
 Those drum corps fans who can't make it out to Madison tonight, can follow all of the action live from Camp Randall Stadium with the first DCI Fan Network Live Webcast of the 2008 season.
-Check out a schedule of all Live Webcast events scheduled for this summer.
-View a complete DCI Central Illinois scoring recap.
 Find an upcoming DCI Summer Tour event near you!

 The Cavaliers perform an encore with Music For All marching band students.